jefftranter/6502/asm/jmon/README.txt

 Jump to Applesoft BASIC cold start entry point (address $E000).
 Does not perform any check that the ROM-based BASIC is present.

+CLR SCREEN:  L

+Clear the screen by printing 24 newlines.

 CFFA1 MENU: M